 Crowder District Park has three picnic shelters.
 Each shelter has several picnic tables, a large charcoal grill, and playground nearby.
 Restrooms are located in the pavilions near each shelter and are accessible from nearby parking spaces.

 Reservations can be made through the park office during business hours.
 Please call our reception desk at 919-662-2850.
 Shelters are reserved on a first-come, first-served basis and are only rented out to one group per shelter per day.
 Unreserved shelters may be used free of charge.
+Shelter reservations are in effect RAIN or SHINE!

 The Robin shelter is the smallest shelter in the park.
 It is located near the lower parking lot across from the large playfield and volleyball court.
 It is equipped with one large charcoal grill and a gravel pad for gas cookers.
 There is a small playground next to the shelter, and restroom facilities are nearby.
 This shelter is closest to the boardwalk and great for turtle watching.